kanchan1910/Quotes-website/README.md

-                    Simple Quotes website using basci HTML and CSS
+Simple Quotes website using basic HTML and CSS.

-                    Can see output by using this link or  by running the source code https://postimg.cc/9DsGm1gk